Axionable/Axionaut/README.md

 ## The model
 The proposed architecture is a slightly modified version of the PilotNet published by [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-This model is powerfull enought to model all possible drive situations while simple enought to run on the raspberry pi 3.
-[Dropout](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf) of 10% was added on two classifier layers to avoid [overfitting](https://en.wikipedia.org/wiki/Overfitting
+This architectue is powerfull to modelise all possible drive situations while simple enough to run on the raspberry pi 3 B+.
+[Dropout](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf) of 10% was added on two classifier layers to avoid [overfitting](https://en.wikipedia.org/wiki/Overfitting).
-).